Ragazoor/typed-future/README.md

 of the Future, it has
 the same performance and easily integrates into existing Future based libraries.
-It also extends the api of the StdFuture, which is heavily inspired by ZIO ([github link](https://github.com/zio/zio)).
+It also extends the api of the Future in a way which is heavily inspired by ZIO ([github link](https://github.com/zio/zio)).

 If you are already used to working with typed errors I would highly recommend checking out [ZIO](https://zio.dev/overview/getting-started) or [Monix BIO](https://bio.monix.io/docs/introduction) instead.
-However if you do not want to commit to another effect system and still want typed errors feel free to use this library.
-There also isn't much code and you are free to copy it!
+However if you do not want to commit to another effect system and still want typed errors feel free to use this library, or copy the code to your project.

 # Installation